 She has over 25 years of experience performing on the world’s stages and has even entertained the former President of the United States, Barack Obama.

-Stephanie has been seen as a panelist speaker for Facebook for which she currently serves on the Small and Medium Business Council as CEO to her Business Amazing Fairytale Parties® She has appeared on television networks NBC, CW, PBS, IFC and is a published writer in USA Today.
+Stephanie has been seen as a panelist speaker for Facebook for which she currently serves on the Small and Medium Business Council as CEO of her Business Amazing Fairytale Parties® She has appeared on television networks NBC, CW, PBS, IFC and is a published writer in USA Today.

 2018 The feature film “Removed” in which Stephanie is an executive producer wins Best Feature and Best Actress at the Los Angeles Independent Film Festival.
 Stephanie is developing an original cartoon animated series with music, entitled Ziggy Francis and Her Amazing Adventures®.
-For the last 3 years with her team they have created the concept for the Ziggy Francis Project.
+For the last 3 years with her team, they have created the concept for the Ziggy Francis Project.
 Stephanie is currently the co-host of the Build Your Dream Podcast available on iTunes and additional platforms, with her co-host Troy Horne.

 2016 asked to be a keynote speaker for Facebook Inc. Working together with Facebook Inc. began as an invitation to be a panelist speaker.
 After speaking on several panels, Facebook Inc. invited Stephanie to join the Facebook Inc. Small and Medium Business Council.
 Stephanie became a published author in USA Today and The Future of Business and Tech.

 Recipient of the 2015 Spirit of Sonoma Award – Nominated by the North Bay Black Chamber of Commerce.

 2014 honored to be named by the North Bay Business Journal as one of the Top 40 under 40 in Business in Northern California.

 The Launch of The St. James Acting Studio in Miami, Florida took place in 2010 where Stephanie successfully coached clients ranging from Business Executives, Television Hosts, Actors, Singers, and Performers.